 Range and Distribution

 One can find red kangaroos throughout western and central Australia.
 Mostly they are sedentary with a well-defined home range.
-Their weekly home range can be 258-560 ha (640 – 1380 acres).
-During adverse conditions, they travel about 25 – 30 km in search of food.
+Their weekly home range can be 258-560 ha (640–1380 acres).
+During adverse conditions, they travel about 25–30 km for food.

 Red Kangaroo Range Map